JeffCube99/WikiHub/docs/source/create_a_wiki/create_online_wiki.rst

         ..  image:: /images/pycharm_git_widget.png

-    When hosting your wiki, Read the Docs expects images to be inside a ``/_images/`` directory and seems to move any images it detects to that directory.
-Since Git LFS inteferes with this detection we must be sure to do this manually.
-We must move all images under ``docs/source/_images/`` and replace references to ones like so:
+    When hosting your wiki, Read the Docs seems to move any images it detects inside a directory named ``/_images/``.
+    Git LFS interferes with this detection and move process so we must do this manually.
+    We accomplish this by moveing all images into the directory ``docs/source/_images/``.
+    Next we replace ``..  image::`` references like the one above to:

     ..  code-block:: rst